fhope86/Course-Project-Getting-and-Cleaning-Data/README.md

 9) Rename variable/column names to descriptive
 10)Create tidydata set with collapsed means for each activity per subject

 Available data sets:
-fulldata (dataframe) - full dataset which combines training and test data with all variables; orignal variable names;
+-fulldata (dataframe) - full dataset which combines training and test data with all variables; orignal variable names;
-groupdf	(dataframe) - tidy dataset which includes only variables related to means and standard deviations; updated column names; collapsed means per subject/acivity.
+-groupdf	(dataframe) - tidy dataset which includes only variables related to means and standard deviations; updated column names; collapsed means per subject/acivity.